• Skip to main content

 Summary

-In this blog post, I’ve explained the word, “heki”, in detail based on its kanji expression.
-And also, I’ve explained its usages through the examples.
+In this blog post, I’ve explained the definition and meanings of “heiki” in detail based on its kanji expression.
+And also, I’ve explained how to use it through the example sentences.
 Let me summarize them as follows.

 Hope my explanations are understandable and helpful for Japanese learners.